cloudfoundry/docs-bosh/drain-scripts.html.md

   * BOSH currently only allows one drain script per release job.

-  * For a job that contains many colocated jobs, BOSH executes only the first colocated job's drain script.
+  * For a job that contains many colocated jobs, BOSH executes the drain script only of the first colocated job.
 </p>

 ## <a id="script-implementation"></a> Script Implementation ##